 Historical Happy Hour

-Every third Thursday, the drinks are on you and the history is on us!
-Come to the museum after hours to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
+Every fourth Wednesday, the drinks are on you and the history is on us!
+Come to the museum any time from 6 - 8 pm to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
 Open to the public and free to attend.

 Ole Time Music Acoustic Jam